Blog: Stockwell & Company

 GS: Stockwell & Company

-Stockwell & Company never manufactured any gold or silver items, and never made watch cases or assembled watches.
+Stockwell & Company were not manufacturers and never made watch cases, or assembled, imported or sold watches.
+Stockwell and Company were carriers who acted as British assay agents for Swiss case makers.
 Watches are often advertised with the description saying something like this example; The movement is Swiss and the case is silver, the watch was assembled and made by George Stockwell for Stockwell and Co Ltd in 1914.
-This error is caused by the mistake of calling the sponsor's mark a ‘maker's mark’, which leads to the maker's mark fallacy, the false assumption that the mark identifies who actually made the item, which is often far from the truth.
-Watch cases made in Switzerland were stamped with Stockwell & Company's registered sponsor's mark before being sent in to a British assay office to be hallmarked.
+This error is caused by the mistake of calling the sponsor's mark a “maker's mark” leading to the false assumption that it identifies who made an item.
+Watch cases made in Switzerland were stamped with Stockwell & Company's registered sponsor's mark before transported to Britain and sent to an assay office to be hallmarked and then returned to their makers in Switzerland.

 Origins of Stockwell & Company

 Stockwell & Company was founded in 1878 by Henry Stockwell.
 In 1900 the firm was incorporated as a limited liability company Stockwell & Co.
 Ltd. George Stockwell was a nephew of Henry Stockwell.
 George had over twelve years experience when he succeeded Henry Stockwell to the management of the company.

 Stockwell & Company were the sole agent for Great Britain for the Messageries Nationales, the leading network of continental carriers with representatives in almost every European country.

 Kelly's Post Office London Directory for 1882 lists Henry Stockwell as agent for Messageries Nationales de France at 15 King St. The Business Directory of London for 1884, published by Morris, records Henry Stockwell as a shipping agent at 15 King St, Cheapside, London EC.
 The Post Office London Trades Directory for 1891 lists Messageries Nationales Limited, 15 King Street, Cheapside EC.